CYBAVO/sofa_mock_server/README.md

 The withdrawal API can also interact with the contracts (ERC/BEP 721/1155) deployed in the SOFA system.

+> **Alert** You can use the [query API](#query-latest-withdrawal-transaction-state) to confirm the current withdrawal status when uncertain (e.g. request timeout) to prevent fund loss due to repetitive transaction.

 ##### Request

 **POST** /v1/sofa/wallets/`WALLET_ID`/sender/transactions